Impact

 Risk and Exploitability

 The CVSS score of 7.3 indicates a moderate to high severity.
-The EPSS score is not available, suggesting limited publicly known exploitation data, but local privilege escalation remains plausible.
+The EPSS score of less than 1% suggests a low but non-zero probability of exploitation, while local privilege escalation remains plausible.
 The vulnerability is not currently in CISA KEV, so no known public exploits have been documented.
 Exploitation requires local access; an attacker with limited local privileges can trigger the misuse of input validation to elevate their privileges to full system rights.

 OpenCVE Enrichment